defold/doc/docs/en/manuals/application-security.md

 ## Securing your downloadable content
 The Defold Live Update system allows developers to exclude content from the main game bundle for download and use at a later time.
 A typical use case is to download additional levels, maps or worlds as the player progresses through the game.

-When excluded content is downloaded and prepared for use in a game, the content will be cryptographically verified by the engine before use to ensure that it has not been tampered with.
+When excluded content is downloaded and prepared for use in a game, the content will be verified by the engine before use.
 The verification consists of a number of checks:

 * Is the binary format correct?
 * Is the downloaded content supported by the currently running engine version?
-* Is the downloaded content signed with the correct public-private key pair?
 * Is the downloaded content complete and not missing any files?

-You can read more about this process in the [Live Update manual](https://defold.com/manuals/live-update/#manifest-verification).
+You can read more about this process in the [Live Update manual](https://defold.com/manuals/live-update/#content-verification).